 Ken Peeples, MSW

-Ken Peeples has contracted with CORA Good Shepherd Mediation for over five years under the Juvenile Offenders Diversion Program.
-Ken has over 8 years of experience in a variety of settings and with diverse clients, including both long-term and brief interventions.
+Ken Peeples has served as youth facilitator with CORA Good Shepherd Mediation since 2015.
+Ken has over a decade of experience in a variety of settings and with diverse clients, including both long-term and brief interventions.
 Areas of expertise include high-risk youth and clients experiencing anxiety, depression, disruptive behaviors, relationship challenges, self-esteem, and trauma; working from a collaborative, strengths-based approach in assisting, supporting and empowering clients.
 Ken is also a clinical research & evaluation professional focusing on neonates to young adults who are syndromic and/or show abnormal physical examination and how that impacts anesthesia intubation.
 He received a B.A. in African American Studies & Political Science, an MSW in clinical social work, and an MPH with a concentration in global health from Temple University.